Eli-Grossman/Eli-Grossman.github.io/microbes.md

  <img src="/assets/Fig 2 Adobe.png" alt="Image 2">

-We also show that a neutral model of community assembly does a decent job of explaining our observed microbial species abudance/occurrence frequency relationships and that metabolic functions associated with taxa deviating from the neutral model expectations are linked to species-species interactions that violate neutral expectations, such as cross-feeding and complex carbohydrate degradation.
+We also show that a neutral model of community assembly does a decent job of explaining our observed microbial species abudance/occurrence frequency relationships.
+While these models are not [new](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000298), we are the first to apply predicted metabolic data to show that functions associated with taxa deviating from the neutral model expectations are linked to species-species interactions that violate neutral expectations, such as cross-feeding and complex carbohydrate degradation.

 <div style="display: flex; align-items: center; justify-content: center; ">
   <img src="/assets/fig3a.png" alt="Image 1" style="width: 45%; display: inline-block;">